Royal Pembroke Militia: Ireland 1799

-In 1798 a rebellion broke out in Ireland and an Act of Parliament was passed to allow English and Welsh militia regiments to serve there.
+In 1798 a rebellion broke out in Ireland and an Act of Parliament (the Militia (No. 4) Act 1798) was passed to allow English and Welsh militia regiments to serve there.
 The Pembrokeshires volunteered for six months' service and embarked at Bristol on 6 April 1799.
 The regiment arrived at Cork on 18 April, by which time the rebellion had been crushed.
 After six months' uneventful service, Colby (who had been promoted to Colonel on 23 April) endeavoured to induce the men to extend their service, but they were unwilling, and the regiment embarked at Waterford on 10 November.

 The officers were aggrieved that Col Colby had bypassed them and taken the proposal to extend the Irish service direct to the other ranks.
 Some of his subordinates attempted to have him court-martialled.
 Colby resigned and Lt-Col William Scourfield became commandant.

 In May 1800 The regiment went into camp on Maker Heights as part of the Plymouth garrison, under the second-in-command, Maj John Lloyd.
 In common with other small Welsh militia units, the Pembrokeshires provided men to assist the gunners in the redoubts protecting the naval dockyard.
 Having supplied numbers of volunteers to the Line Regiments, the Pembrokeshires were now down to 170 men out of an establishment of 370, reduced to 201 in 1802 as the war came to a conclusion.
 After winter quarters in Carmarthen the regiment was back in Haverfordwest when the Treaty of Amiens was signed on 25 March 1802.
 The Pembrokeshire Militia was disembodied there early in April.